 For example, my 4-yr old son constantly leaves the doors open.
 He was obviously raised in a barn.
 On a comfortable Spring or Fall morning it’s not a big deal but on a muggy summer afternoon leaving the door open for more than a few seconds will suck the heat and moisture in like a sponge–making the HVAC run for another 30-60 minutes to compensate.
 This one action far outweighs any insulation and mechanical efficiency gains.
 Like most kids (and teenaged daughters, I hear) he leaves every light on and most TVs on in the house.

 In an integrated smart home, the security system monitors the doors but it also knows the outside temperature and communicates with the thermostats, the audio system, and the data network.
 If the kids leave the door open when it’s comfortable out, the system tells the thermostats to stay off.
 This way you don’t pay to cool or heat the outdoors and you can enjoy the fresh air.
-If the outside conditions are too hot or cold, it makes a polite announcement over the audio system to “close the doors”.
-Touch a panel to tell it to ignore or simply close the doors and it will re-enable the temperature controls through the stats.
+If the outside conditions are too hot or cold, it makes a polite announcement over the audio system to “close the doors”. internet safety statistics Touch a panel to tell it to ignore or simply close the doors and it will re-enable the temperature controls through the stats.

 Gas fireplaces often fight with the HVAC systems.
 People buy the fireplace remotes from the fireplace manufacturer but it is it’s own temperature loop and the HVAC has it’s own control loop with the thermostat so invariably the room has huge, uncomfortable, and costly temperature swings.
 Tie the fireplace start circuit into the automation and it keeps them coordinated.